induane/asinine-website/topics/articles/2019/editorial/article_35.rst

 Conclusion
 ----------
-What does this exactly have to do with Assange?
+What does this have to do with Assange?
 He's being charged with agreeing to break a password to SPIRNet (Chelsea Manning is the former intelligence analyst with whom Assange is said to have engaged in said conspiracy).
 The advantage of this is that it would have allowed Manning to impersonate another user when accessing classified materials which would have made it more difficult to determine who stole the data.

     *"The portion of the password Manning gave to Assange to crack was stored as a 'hash value' in a computer file that was accessible only by users with